Our Animals

 SHINGLEBACK SKINK

-Found in the southern arid areas of Australia.
+Tim Tam is one of our Shingleback skinks, found in the southern semi-arid areas of inland Australia.
 Also known as a Double Headed Lizard, Pinecone Lizard, Bobtail Lizard and more.
 It’s tail looks similar to its head which helps to confuse its predators.
 Feeds on insects, fruits and vegetation.

 CENTRAL BEARDED DRAGON